imtrahman/proton-bitbucket-server-integration/README.md

-# CodePipeline Integration with Bitbucket Server
+# Proton Integration with Bitbucket Server
-This blog post presents a solution to integrate the AWS CodePipeline with Bitbucket Server.
+This post presents a solution to integrate the AWS Proton with Bitbucket Server.
 If you want to integrate with Bitbucket Cloud, consult this [post](https://aws.amazon.com/blogs/devops/integrating-git-with-aws-codepipeline/).
 The Lambda Function provided can get the source code from a Bitbucket Server repository whenever the user sends a new code push and store it in a designed S3 bucket.

 The Bitbucket Server integration is performed by using webhooks configured in the Bitbucket repository.
 Webhooks are ideal for this case, and it avoids the need for performing frequent pooling to check for changes in the repository.